Lifetime policy reuse and the importance of task capacity: Task capacity

 Therefore,

 implying

 where $\Delta \mathcal{R}^* = \mathcal{R}^{\tau'*} - \mathcal{R}^{\tau*}$, concluding the proof.

-In words, Corollary 2 states that given a policy $\pi_{\theta}$ satisfies an $\epsilon$-optimality guarantee of the type in Lemma 1, the same guarantee does not nessarily apply when transition dynamics change.
-Specifically, it only applies when changed states (i.e. those for which the reward function is different) contribute at most an $\epsilon$-fraction of the optimal regret from task $\tau$ to $\tau'$.
-For practical purposes, this means that $\epsilon$-optimality can transfer from one task to another when reward functions are highly similar.
-However, strong changes to the reward function may violate the transferability, especially when the changed states are visited often.
+When a given a policy $\pi_{\theta}$ satisfies an $\epsilon$-optimality guarantee of the type in Lemma 1, but the reward function changes, Corollary 2 provides a guarantee for transferring if the changed states (i.e. those for which the reward function is different) contribute at most an $\epsilon$-fraction of the optimal regret.

 When both reward function and transition dynamics are dissimilar, transferability of one task to another is low, resulting in scalability issues.
-This effect can be observed in a sequence of POcman tasks, where many policies are required for epsilon-optimality across the task set (see Section \ref{sec: importance}).
+This effect can be observed in a sequence of POcman tasks, where many policies are required for epsilon-optimality across the task set (see Section \ref{sec: performance}).
+By contrast, the Cartpole problem maintains the same reward function across tasks, improving the overlap between tasks.